-instrumentation: two trumpet soloists, clarinet/bass clarinet, alto saxophone, trombone, electric lap steel guitar, double bass, and 5.1 channel electronics
+instrumentation: two trumpet soloists, B-flat clarinet, alto saxophone, trombone, electric lap steel guitar, double bass, and 5.1 channel electronics

-details: 46 pages, including performance instructions; A3 portrait; full color
+details: 46 pages, including performance instructions; A3 portrait; download of Max patch & fixed media electronics available with purchase; full color

 This piece is part of a larger conglomerate of works—each sharing the same title—that also includes a range of solo works, small chamber works, and works for electronics.
 It was commissioned by the ELISION Ensemble for their 30th Anniversary celebrations, with support from the RMIT Gallery Sonic Arts Collection.
 Significant additional support was provided through a generous grant to the Centre for Research in New Music (CeReNeM) from the University Research Fund of the University of Huddersfield.